This text effect tutorial will take you through the process of how to put an image inside text using Paint.NET.

 Press Esc key or click Finish in the Tool Bar when finished.

-Select the Move Selected Pixels tool from the Tools window by clicking the tool icon or else just press M once.
+Select the Move Selected Pixels tool or else just press M once.

 Click and drag to move the text to another location.